01 Jan 2022

 Staff Engineer - I read a big chunk of this on a flight from Boston, and learned a lot.
 Books about the career path I’m actually on stress me out, so I didn’t finish it.

-The Blank Slate: The Modern Denial of Human Nature - Steven Pinker is the world’s preeminent cognitive scientist, and if you’re at all suspicious that the nature-vs-nurture debate is not settled, this book is for you.
+The Blank Slate: The Modern Denial of Human Nature - Steven Pinker is the world’s preeminent cognitive psychologist.
+If you’re at all suspicious that the nature-vs-nurture debate is not settled, this book is for you.
 Answers important questions like: how much influence do parents really have on their kids’ personalities?
 It’s long, but it’s a masterpiece and worth it.
 Read it.

 Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future - I read the first quarter of this.
 Insightful look into what made Musk into the person he is today, and the origins of all his companies.
 Wasn’t enough of a “stan” to finish it.